Fireballs come in a variety of different materials, which have advantages and

 buoyancy and may take on water in rough conditions.
 Bags are more popular these days.
 Also, check the foils (rudder and centreboard).
 Old stuff is painted, the good kit is wood or foam encased in

 fibreglass or epoxy with nice clean leading and trailing edges.
-Take a long hard look at the seams between floor and side/front/rear tanks, and at the base of the centreboard case - nastiness here is
+If it's wooden, take a long hard look at the seams between floor and side/front/rear tanks, and at the base of the centreboard case -

-serious.
+nastiness here is serious.
 Also check for splits in the floor (if the floor is painted then examine the underside of the boat carefully).
-Ideally, your new Fireball should come with a measurement certificate, although the
+Ideally, your new Fireball should come with a measurement